msui51/maria-library-internship/README.md

 ## Summary

-Book-summary platform with user auth, Firestore data layer, Stripe subscription billing, and a dynamic audio player with seek controls.
+A book summary platform where users can sign up, explore summaries, and listen with an audio player.

+## Features

+- create an account and log in
+- browse book summaries
+- listen using an audio player with seek controls
+- access subscription features with Stripe billing

 ## Built with

 - React
 - Next.js
 - TypeScript
-- Firebase
+- Firebase/Firestore
 - Redux
 - Stripe